 Document Daily and Efficiently.
 Switching to electronic record keeping and documenting concisely will save you time, paper, spare you the dread of piling documentation, and decrease writing cramps!
 Make your best effort to document your sessions daily instead of saving it for the end of the week or, in worst cases, to the end of the month (I’ve seen this risky behavior practiced by too many therapists).
 Not only does this provide you a sense of daily accomplishment and prevents you from feeling burdened by a growing stack of patient charts to update, but it’s the ethical thing to do!

 Tell others of the tasks ahead.
-This will hold you accountable for getting things done, especially if you inform supervisors/supervisees who rely on you to complete tasks.
+This will hold you accountable for getting things done, especially if you inform supervisors/supervises who rely on you to complete tasks.
 This sets unofficial deadlines, but deadlines, nevertheless, so that you do not perpetually push tasks off.
+If you can’t make it, hire a dog walker in Orange County.

 There’s Always Going to Be Someone Better at Your Job.
 This is not an excuse to put little to no effort, but it’s a realistic perspective if your procrastination is caused by fear of failing to meet your/others expectations of you.
 If you’re planning on giving a lecture, providing therapy, supervision, consultation, or writing a blog article, then you must remember that there is always someone else better at it than you… so no point in building anxiety around performance and putting things off to the last minute.
 The humbling perspective of negative optimism removes pressure, increases realistic thinking, and decreases worry, thereby allowing you to simply get things done!